oletizi/avi-docs/src/site/docs/17.1/installing-avi-vantage-for-openstack-16-3/index.md

 Here is how Avi Vantage integrates into an OpenStack cloud:

 <a href="img/openstack-integration-2.png"><img class="alignnone wp-image-19356 size-full" src="img/openstack-integration-2.png" width="664" height="501"></a>

+## Port Security and Allowed Address Pairs (AAP)

+Neutron’s security group always applies anti-spoof rules to the VMs.
+This allows traffic to originate from and terminate at the VM as expected, but prevents traffic from passing through the VM.
+This is required in cases where the VM routes traffic through it.
+To run network services in VM instances (e.g., router service in VM [router_plugin_cisco], [vyatta_l3_plugin] or firewall service in VM), it is required by some services for VMs to be able to receive/send all packets without any kind of firewall, security group, or anti-spoofing on the port.
+This is a basic requirement to run network service within VMs.
+Services requiring it or not, depending on the type of service.

+The port_security_enabled of network is used as the default attribute value at port creation.
+When the attribute is set to True (by default), the behavior remains same to the one without portsecurity extension, security group and anti spoofing will act as before.
+When the attribute is set to False, security group and anti spoofing are disabled on the port, and it is not allowed to set security group or allowedaddresspair with such ports.
+Since this feature is related to security, only the tenant owner is allowed to set/change the attribute.

+### Avi Vantage Support for Port Security

+Handle port-security and allowed-address-pair (AAP) settings appropriately for the SE and Controller ports.
+If port-security is enabled, the ports are used in AAP mode.
+If port-security is disabled, the Controller ports are untouched, and the SE ports are created with security disabled.

+Set port-security to False by default.
+Don't use it unless explicitly requested by the configuration.

 ## Deployment Modes